-In 2022 the Corporation adopted a short-term incentive plan (the "STIP") which is a program of short-term variable compensation designed to reward Named Executive Officers on an annual basis for achieving the Corporation's business objectives.
+In 2022 the Corporation adopted a cash based short-term incentive plan (the "STIP") which is a program of shortterm variable compensation designed to reward Named Executive Officers on an annual basis for achieving the Corporation's business objectives.
 The Corporation's business objectives are generally established by the Board at the start of each year.
 Determination of the amount of annual bonus awarded to each Named Executive Officer is based on an assessment by the Committee of several factors, including but not limited, to the contribution of the individual to the overall progress of the Corporation in achieving its stated business objectives.
-The purpose of the annual bonus is to pay for performance, align the Named Executive Officer's economic interest with the Corporation's business objectives.
+The purpose of the STIP is to pay for performance, align the Named Executive Officer's economic interest with the Corporation's business objectives.

-Each Named Executive Officer is eligible for an award under the STIP if established financial corporate and personal goals and objectives are achieved.
+Each Named Executive Officer is eligible for an award under the STIP established financial corporate goals are achieved and through personal performance in an individual's role, as assessed separately by Executive management peers and the CEO.
 Each year, these goals and objectives are reviewed and approved by the Committee and are intended to be aligned with the goals and targets of the Corporation for that year.
 The composition of the STIP award each year is determined by the aggregate STIP performance score ("STIP Performance Score") achieved by a Named Executive Officer.
 The STIP Performance Score is calculated differently for each Named Executive Officer based upon the relative weightings assigned to results achieved under the Balanced Scorecard (as defined below) and on performance against individual objectives.
 The formula for calculating the STIP Performance Score is substantially as set out below.
-For the 2022 STIP program, the following table shows the relative weightings placed on the applicable scorecard results and the individual leadership and personal performance objectives for each of the Named Executive Officers.
+For the 2023 STIP program, the following table shows the relative weightings placed on the applicable scorecard results and the individual leadership and personal performance objectives for each of the Named Executive Officers.

-Position STIP Target for 2022 (% Salary) Corporate Financial Performance Weighting (% STIP) Individual Performance Weighting (% STIP)
+Position STIP Target for 2023 (% Salary) Corporate Financial Performance Weighting (% STIP) Individual Performance Weighting (% STIP)

-Chief Executive Officer (1) - - -
+Chief Executive Officer 50 70 30

+President & Chief Growth Officer 40 70 30

 Chief Financial Officer 30 70 30

-Chief Marketing Officer 30 70 30
+Chief Product & Marketing Officer 30 70 30

-Chief Technology Officer 40 70 30

-Chief Growth Officer 40 70 30
+Chief Operating Officer 30 70 30